 The Lessee must ensure that the HRG instrumentation used during the archaeological surveys is state-of-the-art in technological development and is deployed in a manner that minimizes interference among other instrumentation systems.
-The Lessee must ensure that all data recorders are interfaced with the navigation system of the vessel so that there is proper integration of data collection and the navigation system.
+The Lessee must ensure that all data recorders are interfaced with the navigation system of the vessel to ensure proper integration of data collection and navigation system.
 The Lessee must ensure that all instrumentation is adequately tuned and that all recorded data are readable, accurate, and properly annotated.